hagak/host-check/README.md

 | Variable  | Description |
 |---        |---          |
+|`context`    | should be populate with the cluster context name from your kubeconfig file
 |`pushover_token`    | can be populated with the application token for pushover.
 This allows easy notifications via Pushover. |
 |`pushover_userkey`    | can be populated with the user key for pushover.
 This allows easy notifications Pushover. |
 |`webhook`    | can be populated with a webhook URL of your choice to send a notification to.
 This allows easy notifications to Slack, Mattermost, etc. |